 Because of her time in SAO and other games, she is much more skilled and experienced than many of the other Ordinal Scale players, who frankly have no idea what they are doing.
 She takes on a leadership role and gives commands to the other players.
 Many times, she finishes off the bosses herself.
 Vice Commander Asuna returns.

-In one point in the movie, Asuna actually goes on a quest by herself, without Kirito.
+At one point in the movie, Asuna actually goes on a quest by herself, without Kirito.
 This shows that she is independent and doesn’t have to rely on him, as some haters claim.
 In that battle, she helps bring victory once again.

 Toward the middle of the movie, something happens to Asuna (I won’t say what so I don’t spoil it) that makes her go out of commotion for a while.
 Part of me was afraid that she was going to deemed “useless” again, especially since Kirito has to help save her once again.